fgaz/gsoc/2018/proposal-cabal-multiple-libraries.md

-# Proposal for the Haskell Summer of Code 2017
+# Proposal for the Google Summer of Code 2018

 ## Personal info